Cosmic-Innovative/vertstack/README.md

 ## License

-This project is licensed under the MIT License.
+The VERT Stack is available under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-_Built with ❤️ by the VERT Stack community_
+_Built with ❤️ by the Cosmic Innovative team_